anonymized30/FFL/README.md

 <img src="Results/input28.png" width="90%"><img src="Results/output28.png" width="90%"><img src="Results/output28_mixed.png" width="90%">

-*The first set of images shows the reconstruction of a batch of 8 input images from the gradients by the participant $k$ and second set by the participant $j$.
+*The first set of images shows the reconstruction of a batch of 8 input images from the gradients by the participant k and second set by the participant j.
 The first row of each set shows the input images.
-The second row shows the reconstruction from the original gradients of $k$ \& $j$ (FL), respectively.
+The second row shows the reconstruction from the original gradients of k and j (FL), respectively.
 The last row shows the reconstruction from the mixed gradients (FFL).*

 ## Citation